jmtsuji/Ca-Chlorohelix-allophototropha-RCI/analysis_code/16S_rRNA_gene_amplicon/README.md

 - Calculate relative abundances

 ### Get the data
-The basecalled reads will be available at BioProject PRJNA640240 upon publication.
+The basecalled reads are available at BioProject PRJNA640240.

-TODO: add info and download instructions once ready.
+These reads can be downloaded using the instructions in the README in the `source_data` directory, specifically referring to section that mentions the `culture_early_16S_rRNA_gene_data_accessions_nanopore.tsv` file

 #### A note on basecalling
-The basecalled reads will be downloaded directly from NCBI, but here I'll leave a few notes about how basecalling was performed that are outside of what is mentioned in the manuscript text.
+The basecalled reads can be downloaded directly from NCBI (see above), but here I'll leave a few notes about how basecalling was performed that are outside of what is mentioned in the manuscript text.

 Most samples were basecalled real-time using Guppy 5.1.12 with the SUP model.